+Figure 16 -– Implementation Alternatives Reference Architecture

 Provisioning

-A Provisioning diagram is shown below in Figure Y. Note that only the case where both SPs employ a common Service Bureau is shown for simplicity:
+A Provisioning diagram is shown below in Figure 17.
+Note that only the case where both SPs employ a common Service Bureau is shown for simplicity:

 In this provisioning example, SP1 provisions (black arrows) its Routing Service and DNS based upon information provided by SP2.
 SIP URIs are correlated with SBC interconnect IP addresses provided by SP2.